alikesyou007/alikesyou007.github.io/_posts/2020-03-15-HTB-Shocker.md

 ![SS_Exploit](/images/Shockerexploit.png)

 I first attempted to see if I could get to the box via curl.
-Once I was able to successfuly get in, I went for the reverse shell and got it
+Once I was able to successfuly get in, I went for the reverse shell and got it.

 Post-Exploitation
 ======